 I am a board-certified medical oncologist who specializes in caring for people with plasma cell cancers.
-These include monoclonal gammopathy of undetermined significance (MGUS), asymptomatic (smoldering) multiple myeloma, and multiple myeloma requiring treatment.
+These include multiple myeloma, asymptomatic (smoldering) multiple myeloma, and monoclonal gammopathy of undetermined significance (MGUS).

 As a doctor, my goal is to guide patients as we consider options for their care including the full array of clinical trials offered at MSK.
 My philosophy is to consider not only the details of my patients’ disease but also their priorities and quality of life, so that I can provide the right treatments for them.

 My research is aimed at bringing chimeric antigen receptor (CAR) T cell therapy to people with multiple myeloma.
 My goal is to move the field of CAR T cell therapy forward so that we can provide the safest, most effective cellular therapy options for our patients.
-We expect to open a clinical trial based on my laboratory research for patients with relapsed myeloma in the first half of 2017.
+A clinical trial based on my laboratory research for patients with relapsed myeloma was opened in March 2017 and is currently enrolling.

 - Clinical Expertise: Multiple Myeloma; Smoldering Myeloma; Monoclonal Gammopathy of Undetermined Significance (MGUS)